beroset/BC95XLT_prog/README.md

 Note that spaces are not allowed.
 The data is a direct mapping to the data read/programmed by the [RCM](#RCM) and [PCM](#PCM) commands as shown below.

-It's recommended to read all of the channels first, then modify the text file using a text editor, and then write it back.
+It's recommended to read all of the channels first, then modify the text file using a text editor, and then write it back using Write mode.
 Because lines beginning with `#` are comment lines, it can be handy to use that to document the channels like this:

 ```
 # model: MDL^BC95XLT